pnutbutterprincess/logseq/pages/prezygapophysis.md

 - an articular [[process]], also known as a <i>superior process,</i> functioning to fit (articulate) with an adjacent vertebra
-- a [[process]] projecting upward from a lower vertebra, and their articular surfaces are directed more or less backwards (
+- a [[process]] projecting upward from a lower vertebra, and their articular surfaces are directed more or less backwards (oblique coronal plane)
+	-